Unipisa/corenlp-it/README.md

 # CoreNLP-it
-A collection of CoreNLP add-on modules and models for processing Italian texts.
+A collection of CoreNLP add-on modules and models for processing Italian texts developed by the [CoLing Lab Team](http://colinglab.humnet.unipi.it/) of [University of Pisa](https://www.unipi.it/).

 The CoreNLP-it package provides a collection fo classes and models that are built as an add-on to the Stanford CoreNLP.\
 The main purpose of CoreNLP-it is to exploit the CoreNLP framework in order to deal with Italian texts and produce an output that is fully compliant with the *Universal Dependencies(UD)* guidelines for representation.